Unguent Bottle (Unguentarium)

 Not on View

-DescriptionUnguentarium.
-Cobalt-blue ground with opaque yellow (appearing orangish) and opaque white decoration.
-Thick, moderately broad horizontal rim-disk with a rounded edge; tall cylindrical neck; obtuse-angled shoulder; ovoid body; pointed bottom; tall cobalt-blue outsplayed foot with a deep cavity on its underside.
-A partly marvered opaque yellow thread and a marvered opaque white thread begun near the top of the neck and wound spirally, at first in horizontal lines, then diagonally across the shoulder and on the body, where both are tooled into a shallow horizontal zigzag pattern, then into almost horizontal lines around the middle of the body.
-Core-formed; applied rim-disk and foot; applied partly marvered and marvered threads.
+DescriptionThis core-formed unguentarium has a cobalt-blue ground decorated with opaque yellow (appearing orangish) and opaque white threads.
+The vessel features a thick, moderately broad horizontal rim-disk with a rounded edge, a tall cylindrical neck, and an obtuse-angled shoulder leading into a tapering ovoid body that ends in a pointed bottom.
+The outsplayed foot is tall, also cobalt blue, and has a deep cavity on its underside.
+An opaque yellow thread, partly marvered, and a marvered opaque white thread begin near the top of the neck and are wound spirally in horizontal lines.
+These continue diagonally across the shoulder and onto the body, where they are tooled into a shallow horizontal zigzag pattern and then return to nearly horizontal lines around the midsection.

 Published ReferencesGrose, David F., Early Ancient Glass: Core-Formed, Rod-Formed, and Cast Vessels and Objects from the Late Bronze Age to the Early Roman Empire, 1600 B.C. to A.D.
 50, New York, Hudson Hills Press in association with the Toledo Museum of Art, 1989, cat. no. 158, p.
 166, repr. (col.) p.
 106.3rd century BCE